TonyRipa/Fermat/README.md

 For generic semantics is seemed that x/x=1.
 This may have taken some convincing because constraint semantics suggested there's a hole.
 However, we never seemed to question x-x=0.
 This seemed obviously true because constraint semantics had allowed it.
 However, cautious constraint semantics does not allow it.
 This suggests that for generics x/x=1 is as safe as x-x=0.
 For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
 For example x/x is 1 because how many x's per x are there?
 The answer is 1.
 Similarly, for x-x=0.

 In conclusion, x/x=1 is as true as x-x=0.
 Also X/X=1 is as true as X-X=0.
 Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
 Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
 Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
 Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
 An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
 If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

+## Variables as Wires

+Variables appear to be a natural response to a resource poor language.
+We may ask: what is 2+3.
+The answer may be 5.
+What if I know the sum is 5, and the augend is 2, and I want to know the addend (and I lack the words sum, augend, and addend)?
+I could modify the language with a new operator – and ask: what is 5-2.
+This can and did happen.
+The general problem of resource poor languages also created the variable, so that one could solve innumerable ad-hoc problems without bloating the language.
+Just add a templating scheme to a resource poor language.
+Instead of relying on the invention of the – operator, I can just ask: what is x such that 2+x=5.
+Since 2+3=5 exists and is true in the resource poor language, I was able to use meta symbols like x to express what I could not in the base language.

+The question of whether there is an alternative approach to templating schemes (variables) seems to have been answered in the affirmative.
+Lambda Calculus which uses variables, is computationally complete according to the Church-Turing Thesis.
+The computationally equivalent Combinator Calculus was specifically invented to be equi-powerful and variable-free.

+Other approaches to avoiding variables, note that language’s linear-encoding incentivizes upgrading via templating (variables).
+Graphical programming languages (like circuit diagrams) appear to have no need for variables.
+I may have an Addition element with two edges specified, as in 2+3.
+Rewiring, I can specify the sum, and the augend.
+This is natural in a 2-dimensional language.
+A linear language would beg for a new operator, or a templating scheme.
+Similarly, x such that x²-5x+6=0 is typically specified in a linear language with a templating scheme (variable), like in the beginning of this sentence.
+Alternatively, we could have upgraded the linear language with a new operator that works for quadratics; this approach is not popular.
+With a 2-D language, careful wiring of some addition and multiplication elements would yield the same effect.

+At this point it should be clear, from Combinator Calculus alone, that variables are not needed.
+If used, though not needed, variables should be used with care, because they are extremely easy to confuse with symbols in the base language.
+It is advisable to get a good handle on the base language, before ever introducing a templating scheme.

 ## Reference